 Regardless, it is from here the Speedmaster steadily gained a reputation of a reliable and historic timepiece – since the epic first steps on the Moon, the Speedmaster Professional remains the only NASA-qualified watch for extravehicular activity (EVA).
 Of note, Omega is currently designing a Speedmaster capable of accompanying man in a mission, planned for 2030, to Mars where temperatures range from -133°C to 27°C.

-This Speedmaster Mark 4.5 comes with its original bracelet, nylon NATO strap, and Pelican travel case.
+This Speedmaster Mark 4.5 comes with an Omega-signed bracelet, nylon NATO strap, springbar tool, and Pelican travel case.

-DIAL: Original detailed Omega and Speedmaster-signed dial, with original hands.
-Dial has no imperfections, with uniform lume patina, a nice touch revealing the vintage inherent in the Speedmaster design.
+DIAL: Detailed Omega and Speedmaster-signed dial, with seven piece handset.
+Dial has no imperfections, with a great uniform lume patina.

-CASE: Original sizable 42mm (w/o crown, 44.5mm with) x 45mm stainless-steel case, with sharp caselines.
-Speedmaster icon inscription on back of case is detailed and crisp.
+CASE: Stainless-steel case 42mm (w/o crown, 44.5mm with) x 45mm, with sharp caselines.
+This is a think case, measuring in at slightly over 15mm in thickness.
+Speedmaster icon inscription on caseback is detailed and crisp.

 CRYSTAL: Mineral crystal, no cracks or scratches.
-Tachymeter is present on crystal with no wear.
+Tachymeter is clear and crisp underside of crystal, no wear.

-BAND: Original Omega Speedmaster-signed stainless-steel bracelet, with tight links – no “desk diver” rash on buckle.
-This Speedmaster also comes with a dark blue and red nylon NATO strap, with stainless-steel hardware.
+BAND: Omega Speedmaster-signed stainless-steel bracelet, with tight links – no “desk diver” rash on buckle - which will fit slightly over eight inch wrist.
+This Speedmaster also comes with a black and blue-ish gray nylon NATO strap.

 CHRONOGRAPH PUSHERS: Pushers depress with satisfying click.
 Chronograph hands snap back and reset to zero with no issue.